Skip to main content

 Step 1: Convert FHIR JSON to NDJSON

-First we need to convert our FHIR json data to NDJSON.
+First, we need to convert our FHIR json data to NDJSON.
 We recommend using the command line tool jq to do this - brew install it!
 Once it's installed, run the following command on the file, e.g. "metriport-fhir.json", in your terminal.

 jq -c '.[]' metriport-fhir.json > output.ndjson

-Step 2: Use FHIR Inferno to Flatten JSON
+Step 2: Use FHIR Inferno to Flatten JSON and Prepare Data Tables

 Step 3: Set up 'Metriport Connector'